-They often make noises to get us to come back to them faster, especially if they can see us from where they are located.
+They often make noises to get us back to them faster, especially if they can see us from where they are located.

-It is such a special moment when your toddler learns to share, and often when they share with us; it is a sign of love.
-This could be simply giving us their favorite toy when they realize that we are sad, sharing a picture they colored or offering up a snack.
+It is such a special moment when your toddler learns to share, and often when they share with us, it is a sign of love.
+This could be simply giving us their favorite toy when they realize we are sad, sharing a picture they colored, or offering a snack.

 Some children are eager to share new things they have learned or been given.

 Every time your child shares with you, they demonstrate how much they care about and respect your input.
 They are proud of something and want to share it with those they care about.